IgniteUI/igniteui-docfx/en/components/drop_down_virtual.md

 ### Component Definition

-Inside of our component's `constructor`, we'll declare a moderately large list of items (container both headers and disabled items) which we'll be displaying in our drop-down.
+Inside of our component's `constructor`, we'll declare a moderately large list of items (containing both headers and disabled items) which we'll be displaying in our drop-down.
 We also need to declare `itemHeight` and `itemsMaxHeight` (used in the template) inside of our `drop-down-virtual.component.ts` file:

 ```typescript
 // drop-drop-virtual.component.ts